MCCArmstrong/harveyteckapi/README.md

 # harveyteckapi
-getting api from pixabay using django
+getting api from pixabay to extract images using django.
+This project also include normal CRUD operation in django